YanlongLai/about/README.md

  - Automatic 自動化
     - Grunt
+        - The JavaScript Task Runner
     - Glut
+        - GLUT (pronounced like the glut in gluttony) is the OpenGL Utility Toolkit, a window system independent toolkit for writing OpenGL programs.
     - webpack
         - webpack is a bundler for modules.
 The main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

  - QA
     - Mocha
+        - Mocha is a feature-rich JavaScript test framework running on Node.js and the browser, making asynchronous testing simple and fun.
     - SuperTest + should.js
+        - The motivation with this module is to provide a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by super-agent.
+        - should is an expressive, readable, framework-agnostic assertion library.
+The main goals of this library are to be expressive and to be helpful.
+It keeps your test code clean, and your error messages helpful.

  - Template engine 樣式引擎
     - Less